diegotxegp/automl-tester/README.md

 # AutoML Benchmark: Ludwig, AutoGluon, and H2O

-A Python script for benchmarking the AutoML capabilities of Ludwig, AutoGluon, and H2O on OpenML tasks.
+A Python script for benchmarking the AutoML capabilities of Ludwig, AutoGluon and H2O on OpenML tasks.

 ## Overview